| "Even in the Colonies, You Don’t Give Flack to a Duke"

 again, and Flack just called.
 Kaufman turned over his A-A for aces-up, and

 a relieved Flack turned over the 3d-5d that had made a straight on the turn.
+We now had three short stacks, and while they might have still been thinking

 about the top prizes, Kaufman, Barton and Threadgill were all short enough